 A Century of Adventure in Northern Health: The Public Health Service Commissioned Corps in Alaska (1879-1978) was written by CAPT Robert A. Fortuine, USPHS (Ret.).
 The book was published in 2006 by the PHS Commissioned Officers Foundation for the Advancement of Public Health.

 A Century of Adventure in Northern Health is paperback with 162 pages and measures 8.3 x 5.5 inches.
 It is available from for a retail price of $18.95 plus $5.00 shipping and handling.

 The Foundation is a 501(c)(3) organization.
-All donations to the foundation are fully tax-deductible as charitable donations for income tax purposes.
-Donations to the foundation are recognized at the annual Public Health Symposium, in the Commissioned Officers Association newsletter (Frontline) and in the most recent annual report.
+All donations are fully tax-deductible as charitable donations for income tax purposes.
+Donations are recognized at the annual Public Health Symposium and in the newsletter Frontline.

 The Foundation publishes a bi-weekly e-newsletter to let you know what's happening with our events, research, and other programs and services.
 Watch for more information coming soon!